klauss1977/turtle-crossing/README.md

-# turtle-crossing
-Day 23 - Capstone Project
+# turtle-crossing - project for day 23 of Angela Yu's 100 days of code Python course - capstone project